Deepak-Venkateshvaran/portfolio/_pages/research.md

 <img align = "middle" src="https://deepak-venkateshvaran.github.io/portfolio/images/ETN-connection.png" width="1000" style="padding-right: 30px; padding-left: 30px; padding-bottom: 20px; padding-top: 20px;">

 **Research Consortium**
 I run my research program jointly with collaborators in Cambridge, Dr Ki-Hwan Hwang and Mr Mateo Cervantes, and with collaborators in Stockholm, [Prof Per Claesson](https://www.kth.se/profile/percl) and [Dr Illia Dobryden](https://www.ri.se/en/person/illia-dobryden).
-We also have industry ties through an academia-industry partnership with [Park Systems](https://www.parksystems.com/).
+We also profit from strong industry ties through an academia-industry partnership with [Park Systems](https://www.parksystems.com/).
 On theory and calculations of molecular mechanics, I work with [Prof Erin Johnson](https://www.ch.cam.ac.uk/news/royal-society-wolfson-visiting-fellow-erin-johnson) and [Prof Yoann Olivier](https://www.unamur.be/en/sciences/physics/research/lps/yoann-olivier).

-We also collaborate closely with [Prof Ljiljana Fruk](https://www.fruk-lab.com/) and with [Dr Leszek J. Spalek](https://uk.linkedin.com/in/leszekspalek) to expand the systems we study to include biological matter.
+Beyond electronically active materials, we collaborate closely with [Prof Ljiljana Fruk](https://www.fruk-lab.com/) and with [Dr Leszek J. Spalek](https://uk.linkedin.com/in/leszekspalek) to expand the systems we study to include biological matter.

-My work is funded in most part through research grants I hold from the Royal Society, for which I am deeply grateful.
+My work is funded in most part through research grants I hold from the Royal Society for which I am deeply grateful.

 In 2024, I jointly initiated a new program on molecular thermoelectrics with [Dr Guillaume Schweicher](https://chimpoly.ulb.be/guillaume-schweicher/) at the ULB in Belgium, funded through a Wiener Anspach Foundation research grant.